Stolen crown jewels 'likely' found on trash can in Sweden

 Police believe they have found some of Sweden’s stolen crown jewels on top of a trash can in a Stockholm suburb.

-Two 17th-century crowns originally belonging to King Karl IX and Queen Kristina as well as a royal orb were taken in a raid on Strängnäs Cathedral in July.
+Two 17th-century crowns originally belonging to King Karl IX and Queen Kristina, as well as a royal orb were taken in the July raid on Strängnäs Cathedral, located west of Stockholm.

-The stolen items are made of gold, precious stones and pearls and had been locked away in alarmed displays.
-The theft happened just before noon on a weekday, when the cathedral was open to visitors.
+The stolen items are made of gold, precious stones and pearls and had been locked away in displays with alarms.
+The theft happened just before noon on a weekday when the cathedral was open to visitors.

 The culprits are believed to have escaped using a vast network of nearby lakes.